deep-research/victorslibrary-nuxt/content/reenchantment/as-the-aged-wanderer-doth-sulk-slave-of-the-seas.md

 explicit: false

 description: |
-  A highly romanticized funeral doom song.
+  This is a highly romanticized doom metal song.
 They should play this at the opera.

 recordings:
   - title: As the Aged Wanderer Doth Sulk (Slave of the Seas)